 Dark times have fallen upon Middle Board.
 Evil creatures have risen and these punks are hellbent on wreaking chaos and destruction.
 There is hope yet though, as four heroes have embarked on a quest to claim DICETINY – the die that controls the fate of all races!
 Ah, nothing like a good parody.

 Now, while DICETINY: The Lord of the Dice (DICETINY) may seem complex at first, given its unique blend of RPG, board gaming and CCG elements, it really isn’t.
-Sessions consist of one to four players, with AIs filling remaining slots.
-Cast the die when it’s your turn, move according to the number rolled, and deal with whatever fate (or the developer, I suppose) throws at ya.
+Sessions consist of one to four players, with AIs filling the remaining slots.
+Cast the die when it’s your turn, move according to the number rolled, and deal with whatever fate (or the developer, I suppose) throws at you.
 You do have the option to tip the scales ever so slightly, however, by using a card from your deck during these (randomly generated) events; or heck… whenever you feel like it!
 Blind your foe or teleport around the board – your cards, your turn, your call.

 In DICETINY, you play as one of the four chosen heroes in one to four player co-op mode , using a die to move and cards skills to survive from mean monsters and epic bosses and ultimately slay them to bring peace to the world once again.